KONICA MINOLTA

 Participating in Recovery Zone Support Activities

-After Great East Japan Earthquake in 2011, Konica Minolta dispatched about 100 employees to the affected areas and participated in reconstruction support activities.
+After the Great East Japan Earthquake in 2011, Konica Minolta dispatched about 100 employees to the affected areas and participated in reconstruction support activities.
 Since 2013, we have participated in a project to regenerate protective coastal forests in the disaster zones.
-With the aim of preserving and regenerating the coastal ecosystems, we have been involved in activities to restore disaster prevention and mitigation functions in the affected areas.
+With the aim of preserving and regenerating coastal ecosystems, we have been involved in activities to restore disaster prevention and mitigation functions in the affected areas.

 Back to top